- Books, Literature, and Writing»

 - Princess Abby

-A kind hearted and gentle princess who cared for a multitude of paupers took a trip in search of an adventure to find a prince.
-She ended up adopting two children and bore three sets of triplets.
+A kindhearted and gentle princess cares for a multitude of paupers, and takes a trip in search of an adventure.
+She manages to marry a prince and has nine children!

 - The Story of Jerry Escargot

 Jerry Escargot loves to compose epic poems; though his chums giggled as they ogled him.
 He devises a way to serve a French delicacy, and his class falls in love with his name.